covidsafe/App-Android/README.md

 Our app also has a [symptom tracker and location log](https://www.youtube.com/watch?v=Pr1YNAiKmFg) (1:13) which are useful for aggregating information for public health officials and contact tracers<br/>

-Health care workers and public health officials can send broadcast messages to bounded geographic regions using Google Sheets.
-[Video](https://www.youtube.com/watch?v=mweXe470Mrs) (0:40) <br/>
+Health care workers and public health officials can send broadcast messages to bounded geographic regions using Google Sheets., here is a [video](https://www.youtube.com/watch?v=mweXe470Mrs) (0:40).
 For more details for how to do this, check out this [repo](https://github.com/covidsafe/hcp-tools)

 To run an end-to-end demo of the app, please refer to [these instructions](https://github.com/covidsafe/App-Android/wiki/Running-the-app) in our wiki.